roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/build-in-lora-server/rak-lpwan-node.md

 * In case your device is already configured to work in OTAA same with the image above, it will attempt connecting to the gateway but does not get authenticated as it is not registered yet and needs to be configured first.

 :::tip Note:
-:pencil:Open the [Configuring your RAK811 LPWAN Node](https://doc.rakwireless.com/rak811-lora-evaluation-board/configuring-your-rak811-evaluation-board) section of the RAK811 LPWAN Node to check the complete list of AT Commands compatible.
+:pencil:Open the <a href="/en-us/quick-start/rak811/configuring-your-rak811.html" target="blank">Configuring your RAK811</a> section of the RAK811 LPWAN Node to check the complete list of AT Commands compatible.
 :::

 2. Set the Region/Band by plugging in the AT Command below in the RAK Serial Port Tool.
 For this demonstration, EU868 frequency band shall be used.